dbaigent/dbaigent/README.md

 ## Senior Research & Data Analyst | Economic Development Specialist

 👋 Hello!
 I'm Daniel - an experienced senior research and data analyst, passionate about leveraging analytical tools to solve complex issues and improve decision making.

+I enjoy using spatial analytics, developing performance metrics, and providing strategic advice.

-I have a track record of delivering impactful results through comprehensive data analysis, data visualisation, and report writing.
-I hold a Master of Public Policy degree (first class honours) from the University of Auckland.
-I'm passionate about using data in innovative ways to drive positive change.
+I hold a Master of Public Policy degree (first class honours) from the University of Auckland, with an undegraduate degree in Georgaphy.

 🌍 Based in London, UK.